hazzaldo/auction/README.md

 │   └── main.py
 ```

 The data handler is housed in the ```__init__.py``` file in the data directory.
-It loads the data from the
-CSV as soon as it's initialized.
-Use the ```.data``` property from the data handler to receive bid
+It loads the data from the CSV as soon as it's initialized.
+The ```.data``` property from the data handler is used to receive bid
 objects to process.
-You are free to add your own modules in the ```src``` directory and use them as you wish.
-The program should work by running the ```main.py``` file.
+The program is launched by running the ```main.py``` file.

-## Restrictions
-Technically there's nothing stopping you from loading the CSV into pandas and performing data science
-methods to calculate the winner for each auction.
-However, it's important to demonstrate your problem
+Technically there's nothing stopping someone from loading the CSV into pandas and performing data science methods to calculate the winner for each auction.
+However, this program demonstrates problem
 solving skills when developing a system.
-Your program is supposed to handle the data as it comes in.
+The program is supposed to handle the data as it comes in.